alvarovalverde03/portfolio/src/routes/blog/posts/write-better-git-commit-messages.md

 ## The Solution

-Basically, the solution that has made me keep an order in the commit messages I write is to define a clear structure (**standardize** git commit messages).
+Basically, defining a commit message structure (**standardize** git commit messages) is the solution that has helped me to keep order in my projects, especially when the commit list is very large.
 It's inspired by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to establish guidelines on which to base the commit structure.
 I show you how:

 ```
 <type>: [optional icon] <message>